Pandit Raghunath Murmu Medical College and Hospital: Courses offered and admission

-The college imparts the degree Bachelor of Medicine and Bachelor of Surgery (MBBS) under the Odisha University of Health Sciences with an annual intake of 125.
+The college imparts the degree Bachelor of Medicine and Bachelor of Surgery (MBBS) under the Odisha University of Health Sciences from 2023 with an annual intake of 125.

+N.B.
+Until 2022, it was affiliated to North Orissa University, Baripada.
+N.B.
 Until 2018 its annual intake was 100 students per year.

+Along with that, the college also offers allied medical sciences training to DMLT/DMRT students.

 Admission to the undergraduate (MBBS) course is done on the basis of merit through the single window national level exam National Eligibility and Entrance Test(NEET).
 A 15% AIQ quota exists for all Indian students, with 85% of seats reserved for the state.